 - Reinvention and survival on the peripheries

-Pressure on the top from below (and more business, as usual).
+Pressure on the top from below.
 The world of large commercial galleries, art fairs, biennials, and major academic, and cultural institutions will broadly seek a return to “business as usual.”
-There are ambitious growth goals at stake, afterall.
-However, they will face tremendous pressure on their models from within by their workers and from outside.
-As well as continued top-down pressure to maintain their scale and growth.
+There are ambitious growth goals at stake, after all.
+However, they will face tremendous pressure on the equality, or lackthereof, in their models from within by their workers and from outside by their communities.
+They will have to deal with this pressure while they continue to align themselves to top-down pressure to maintain their scale and growth.
 I would categorize their changes in response to the pandemic this way:

 - Significant employee headcount reductions, even in areas that are needed in a crisis like education (9).